OlivierB29/mobilecms/README.md

 Some entry level offers don't have any database, and <10MB of file storage, such as a domain name package.
 In future plans, with the growing data, the database may become useful.
 For now, we have 10-20 news per year, and roughly the same for calendar events.

-## FAQ
-- Why not using a true CMS on a web hosting package ?
-Value for money.

-- And a hosted CMS ?
-I prefer a domain name, instead of mysite.company.com

-- Why JSON files VS database ?
-Some entry level offers don't have any database, and <10MB of file storage, such as a domain name package.
-In future plans, with the growing data, the database may become useful.
-For now, we have 10-20 news per year, and roughly the same for calendar events.